R friendly multi-threading in C++: Thread safe communication with R

-The first line includes the \pkg{RcppThread} header, which automatically includes the standard library headers required for \code{std::thread} and \code{std::chrono}.
+Consider the following example with `\code{std::thread}': \begin{Code} #include <RcppThread.h> // [[Rcpp::export]] void check() { auto job = [] { RcppThread::checkUserInterrupt(); }; std::thread t(job); t.join(); } \end{Code} The first line includes the \pkg{RcppThread} header, which automatically includes the standard library headers required for `\code{std::thread}' and `\code{std::chrono}'.
 The second line triggers \pkg{Rcpp} to export the function to \proglang{R}.
 We define a function \code{check()}.
 In the function body, we declare a function \code{job()} that only checks for a user interruption.
-We then create an \code{std::thread} with the new job and join it before the program exits.
+We then create an `\code{std::thread}' with the new job and join it before the program exits.

 If we call the above function from \proglang{R}, the program completes as expected.
 But would we have used \code{Rcpp::checkUserInterrupt()} instead, the program would terminate unexpectedly and crash the \R session.